Logo design for various clients and personal projects.

-I am currently working full-time as Senior UI Designer at ASOS.
+Cross-platform visual design for UK fashion retailers ASOS.
 The role required me to oversee and develop the visual language of the ASOS brand across a variety of digital platforms, working on various aspects of the user experience.

 My role was to oversee all digital content from Topshop.com on all platforms for multiple regions.
 I was required to continuously develop the look and feel of Topshop online and improve the overall functionality of the desktop site, apps and mobile site.
 My main focus was UI and UX design.